You have no items in your shopping cart.

 - Típica, which was introduced by the French in the Caribbean

 - Borbón, which was introduced in the 1920s and is a high-yielding variety.

-- Colombia, with high resistance to rust, wide generic diversity, developed since 1982.
+- Colombia, with high resistance to rust, and wide generic diversity, developed since 1982.

 - Caturra, a high-yielding, good-quality mutation of Bourbon, but requires a lot of care and fertilization.

 The new coffee culture is creating a growing mass of demanding consumers.
-To satisfy their needs, mini-roasters are beginning to proliferate with stores open to the public, selling different varieties of high quality coffees.
-The rapid oxidation of roasted coffee makes it inadvisable for an establishment to stock many varieties of roasted coffees, which entails the daily roasting of small quantities.
-Large or small, all roasters have the same quality problems, so an artisan roaster should have the same elements as a large company: a roasting equipment and a mill, both of an industrial type, but of a reduced scale and production.
+To satisfy their needs, mini-roasters are beginning to proliferate, with stores open to the public, selling different varieties of high-quality coffees.
+The rapid oxidation of roasted coffee makes it inadvisable for an establishment to stock wide varieties of roasted coffees, which entails the daily roasting of small quantities.
+Large or small, all roasters have the same quality problems, so an artisan roaster should have the same elements as a large company: roasting equipment and a mill, both of an industrial type but of a reduced scale and production.
 Café Sello Rojo works this roasting very well.
 It has an intense flavor and has become one of the most recognized Colombian coffee brands.
-It is of 100% Arabica quality and arrives to the consumer's table from the Colombian coffee mountains.
-Harvested by hand and separated to produce the best coffee beans, it has been promoting health and the union of people for more than sixty years through an aromatic coffee, packaged to perfection.
+It is of 100% Arabica quality and arrives at the consumer's table from the Colombian coffee mountains.
+Harvested by hand and separated to produce the best coffee beans, it has been promoting health and the union of people for more than sixty years through an aromatic coffee packaged to perfection.